arl/tmux-gitbar/README.md

 If you do dotfiles, you can easily add **tmux-gitbar**, either directly or through a git submodule, like I did for [my dotfiles repo][5].

+## Font

+The appearance and availability of some symbols, like the branch symbol used in the default configuration, depend on your terminal font.
+If one symbol doesn't appear as it should or as you would like, just replace it.
+See the **Customizing** section of this README.

+FYI, the font used in the screenshots is [consolas-font-for-powerline][6].

 # Documentation

 ## Examples: